CUNY-CL/yoyodyne/README.md

     architecture-specific code for handling feature information.
 -   It supports the use of validation accuracy (not loss) for model selection and early stopping.
+-   Models are specified using YAML configuration files.
--   Releases are made regularly.
+-   Releases are made regularly and bugs addressed.
 -   🚧 UNDER CONSTRUCTION 🚧: It has exhaustive test suites.
 -   🚧 UNDER CONSTRUCTION 🚧: It has performance benchmarks.